niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Personal Project Log(XP values explained).md

 In week #5, Everyone started creating prototype for individual assigned modules.
 Though everyone have faced many challenges, We kept trying to implement.

+In week #6, Everyone has worked on assigned design pattern.
+It seems tought to wire in the new designed code into existing baseline code.
+Even though it is diffult, We are trying hard to get it done.

 **# Respect**
 (Masi)